sciactive/nymphjs/README.md

 # Development

-To develop NymphJS, checkout the repo and run:
+To develop Nymph.js, checkout the repo and run:

 ```sh
 npm i